 Academic Coaching and Advising

-The Office of Student Success will work with students to develop a strategic guided success plan for reaching goals.
+The Office of Student Success will work with students to develop a strategic academic success action plan for reaching goals.

 The role of the Director of Student Success is to advise students experiencing academic difficulty in one-on-one sessions and suggest approaches for improving performance that are tailored to the unique situation of each student.
 The Director of Student Success will monitor the success of advisees and schedule sessions as needed until significant improvement is observed.
 Academic coaching includes: